Loading...

 Pair with Protein

-Incorporate a source of lean protein, such as grilled chicken or tofu, into your meal.
-This can help stabilize your blood sugar levels by slowing the absorption of carbohydrates.
+Incorporate lean proteins such as grilled chicken or tofu into your meal.
+Protein can help stabilize blood sugar levels and prevent spikes.

 Add Healthy Fats